 What salary can a transactional lawyer expect in the current market?

-The salary of a transactional lawyer varies widely, but as of 2024, it’s influenced by factors like geographic location, the attorney’s experience level, and the firm’s size.
+The salary of a transactional lawyer varies widely, it’s influenced by factors like geographic location, the attorney’s experience level, and the firm’s size.
 Generally, starting salaries at large firms are competitive, reflecting the high demand for skilled transactional lawyers.

 What are some common examples of transactional law in action?